 The District has adopted GASB Statement No. 34, Basic Financial Statements and Management's Discussion and Analysis for State and Local Governments.
-In compliance with GASBS No. 34, the District has presented a Statement of Net Position and Statement of Activities for the year ended December 31, 2022.
+In compliance with GASB Statement No. 34, the District has presented a Statement of Net Position and Statement of Activities for the year ended December 31, 2023.
 These statements are presented on an accrual basis of accounting.
-Under the accrual basis of accounting, revenues are recorded in the period they are incurred.
+Under the accrual basis of accounting, revenues are recorded in the period they are earned, and expenses are recorded in the period they are incurred.
 The "Adjustments" column on these statements represents tax revenues adjusted to reflect an accrual basis rather than a modified accrual basis of accounting.
 All fund balances are adjusted to reflect net position.